Sink (film): Production

 In December 2022, it was announced Zain Duraie would direct the film, receiving support from The Royal Film Commission - Jordan and Malmö Arab Film Fund.
 It additionally received support from Arab Fund for Arts and Culture and Doha Film Institute.
 Principal photography concluded by November 2024.

 Release

-It will have its world premiere at the 2025 Toronto International Film Festival on 7 September 2025.
-It will also screen at the 2025 BFI London Film Festival on 16 October 2025.
+The film had its world premiered in the Discovery section of the Toronto International Film Festival in 2025, where it was the only Arab film in the section.
+It later had its European premiere in competition at the BFI London Film Festival as the only Arab film in the First Feature Competition for the Sutherland Award.
+The film went on to travel internationally and was picked up for sales by Metfilm Studio in the UK which is known for its curative and selective line up, since then the film has been sold to major territories including North America and the United kingdom.